garybayes/mindforge-orchestrator/docs/system-summary.md

 Core packaged and consumable as library

-Orchestrator app successfully processes real GitHub issues
+Task Assistant app successfully processes real GitHub issues

 10. What Comes Next (New Thread Scope)